mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Your player character can now move diagonally in third person.
 - Various chems now have animations when consumed.
 - New first person pickup and interaction animations.
-- The pip-boy light is now animated.
+- The Pip-Boy light is now animated.
 - Subtle camera shake and improved weapon locomotions has been added.

 ---